garv2401/Rivora/README.md

 <h3>Technical Features</h3>
-JWT Authentication: Ensures that user sessions are secure.
+JWT Authentication: Ensures that user sessions are secure.<br/>
 Database Management: MongoDB for efficient storage and retrieval of user and product data.
 <h4>Deployment:</h4>
 Frontend: Deployed on Vercel.<br/>